trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

   > For each request, NGINX goes through a process to choose the best location block that will be used to serve that request.

-The location block enables you to handle several types of URIs/routes, within a server block.
+The location block enables you to handle several types of URIs/routes (Layer 7 routing based on URL), within a server block.
 Syntax looks like:

 ```
 location optional_modifier location_match { ... }